aldryn/aldryn-boilerplate-bootstrap3/docs/javascript/guidelines.rst

 * Keep <script> and the following starting enclosure on the same level
 * Separate all script tags within a ``{% addtoblock "js" %}``
 * Do not use inline JS within HTML attributes such as ``onclick=""`` or ``onload=""``
+* Do not use inline JS within HTML, try to implement JavaScript files only
 * Do not add spaces when writing ``if (true) {} else {}`` or ``function helloWorld() {}``
 * Always use semicolons and full brackets except shortcuts like ``var i = (true) ? 'yes' : 'no';`` or single lines ``if(index <= 0) index = 0;``
 * Always declare variables on top of the functions and not in-between